CryoInTheCloud/CryoCloudWebsite/book/contributing/workflow.md

 includes fantastic background philosophy as well as bash commands for setup, workflows, and collaboration.

-**The following assumes you've completed the [initial setup](/contributing/setup.qmd) from the previous chapter.
+**The following assumes you've completed the initial setup (*under production*) from the previous chapter.

 ### Branch setup